What is an Electromagnetic System?

-• In transformers, the electrical energy convert from one electrical circuit to another electrical circuit via the medium of a magnetic field as the coupling medium between one electrical circuit to another electrical circuits.
+- In transformers, the electrical energy converts from one electrical circuit to another electrical circuit via the medium of a magnetic field as the coupling medium between one electrical circuit to other electrical circuits.

-• The energy storing capacity of magnetic field is much greater than of the electric field.
+- The energy storing capacity of a magnetic field is much greater than that of an electric field.

-• In low power electrical machines, magnetic field may be produced by permanent magnets.
-But in high power electrical machinery and transformers, coupling magnetic field is produced by electric current.
+- In low-power electrical machines, the magnetic field may be produced by permanent magnets.
+But in high-power electrical machinery and transformers, a coupling magnetic field is produced by electric current.

 mmf = current × number of turns is the coil

 mmf = NI (ampere-turns) or (ATs)

 - Suppose a current (I) carrying conductor in free space is shown in figure.